-(v) Staff undergo pastoral training during the course of the year and issues of bullying are discussed.
-They are encouraged to place the highest priority on the effective communication and implementation of this Policy.
+(v) During the course of the year issues of bullying are discussed as part of staff training.
+Staff are encouraged to place the highest priority on the effective communication and implementation of this policy.
 All staff agree to set an example of respect, kindness and good manners, both in and out of the classroom, towards all members of the school community.
 Discipline is maintained in a positive quiet, controlled and caring way.
 Teaching methods that encourage co-operative work and a variety of groupings are used throughout school.
 Staff regularly remind girls of the adults available to support and listen.
 Relevant staff members supervise areas of School at break and lunch times to ensure that there is always someone available that pupils can turn to if the need arises.